lennartskogmo/chronicle/README.md

 Supported connection configuration options can be gleamed from the get_reader() method in [DataConnection.py](source/40-DataConnection.py)
 Supported object configuration options can be gleamed from the load() method in [DataObject.py](source/42-DataObject.py)

+It might also be worth checking out the [initialization.py](source/00-initialization.py) for settings that are common for the whole environment.